-Interestingly, craft artists found inspiration from another famous craft – Washi – Japanese paper made with natural fibers of indigenous plants and trees.
+Inspired, another group of CraftArtist also found a way to preserve the pretty blossom - traditional paper making craft – Washi – Japanese paper made with natural fibers of indigenous plants and trees.
 Like many traditional crafts, the objects for Washi's embrace have evolved, transformed, and contemporized over the many years.

 This seemed perfect for the fleeting and delicate sakura blossom.
 A tough and robust natural paper, Washi enabled this icon of spring, this pretty pink flower, to be suspended in time.

 For contemporary craft artists, lampshades seem to almost bring the blossoms to life, providing light to the flowers like the sun on a spring day.
 A modern, handmade "Washi paper" lamp, decorated with gold powder and sakura blossoms pressed into the paper itself, captures and preserves the carefree feeling of spring with a soft, rich effect.